axelcedercreutz/project-self-monitoring/README.md

 # project-self-monitoring
-Project for Web Software Development project
+Project for Web Software Development -course at Aalto University (nov - dec 2020)

 A demo of the project can be found: --- ENTER URL HERE ---